bcgsc/arcs/README.md

 To run the pipeline in ARKS mode, run `Examples/arcs-make arks`.
 For more info check `Examples/arcs-make help`.

-To run the `arcs` executable in ARKS mode, run `./arcs --arks`.
+To run the `arcs` executable in ARKS mode, run `arcs --arks`.
 For descriptions of all arguments, run `./arcs --help`.

 ## Demo